Laguna Miscanti

-Miscanti Lake (Spanish: Laguna Miscanti) is a brackish water lake located in the altiplano of the Antofagasta Region in northern Chile.
+Laguna Miscanti is a brackish water lake located in the altiplano of the Antofagasta Region in northern Chile.
 Cerro Miñiques volcano and Cerro Miscanti tower over this lake.
 This 13.5 km2 large heart-shaped lake has a deep blue colour and developed in a basin formed by a fault.
 South of Miscanti lies Laguna Miñiques, another lake which is separated from Miscanti by a lava flow that was emplaced there during the Pleistocene.

 The lake is part of one of the seven sectors of Los Flamencos National Reserve.
 A number of birds and mammals live at the lake, which is a major tourist destination.

 Geography

 Laguna Miscanti lies in the Central Andes of Chile, east-southeast of the Salar de Atacama.
 Administratively, it is part of the Antofagasta Region.
 The closest town is Socaire, 20 km away from the lake.
 A road departing from the Paso Sico international road goes to Miscanti, which is accessible by an unpaved road and numerous footpaths.
+The inhabitants of Socaire used the area for grazing, and it bears spiritual and religious importance for them.
 In 2002, there were 5,000 tourists at Miscanti and the nearby lake Miñiques, and in 2015, one in three tourists who went to the Los Flamencos National Reserve visited Miscanti and Laguna Miñiques.
 An archeological site called "Miscanti-1" is found on the southeastern lake shore.